 As with any activity certified for AMA PRA Category 1 Credit™, it must meet all the AMA core requirements, which can be found on page 4 of the AMA PRA booklet (PDF).

 This webpage is intended to outline the requirements that are specific to this type of live activity.
-If you have further questions after reading the information, you are encouraged to contact [email protected]
+If you have further questions after reading the information, contact [email protected].

 History and background

 The learning associated with preparing for and teaching medical students and residents has long been recognized as an appropriate learning activity for which AMA PRA Category 2 Credit™ may be claimed.
 In contrast, the learning associated with preparing and teaching at a live certified CME activity has long been recognized as an activity that may be certified for AMA PRA Category 1 Credit™.
 This was by design, since AMA PRA Category 1 Credit™ is designated by accredited CME providers while AMA PRA Category 2 Credit™ is self-claimed by physicians.
 Both credit categories are endorsed by the AMA as legitimate and important components of a physician’s professional development.

 The clinical and part-time faculty members of new and existing medical schools, branch campuses and expanding community-based teaching sites provide a significant contribution to the clinical education of students and residents/fellows by teaching, supervising, assessing and monitoring the progress of undergraduate medical students and residents/fellows.
 And as noted above, the AMA Council on Medical Education had already recognized the learning on the part of the faculty involved in these types of activities by including them in the list of examples of AMA PRA Category 2 Credit™ activities.